lynch730/ternary_plots/README.md

 MATLAB package for creating ternary plots.
 It is a major overhaul of the [Ternary software](https://www.mathworks.com/matlabcentral/fileexchange/7210-ternary-plots) written by Ulrich Theune.
 It provides a host of new features to improve plotting capabilities.

 ## Features
-  1. **Ternary Building Support** - Support functions are provided to help generate ternary data prior to plotting.
+  1. **Ternary Grid Support** - Support functions are provided to help generate ternary data prior to plotting.
 This includes support for generating consistent axes ranges and A, B, C coordinate vectors that are uniformly spaced (e.g. for generating surface plots).
-  2. **Custom Data Tip** - Datatip that outputs ternary coordinates rather than the typical X/Y coordinates.
+  2. **Custom Data Tip** - A custom Datatip is provided that outputs ternary coordinates rather than the typical X/Y coordinates.
   3. **Flexible Axes Limits** - Ternary axes can accept customized ranges, rather than simply 0 to 1.
+A/B/C coordinates need only sum to a constant value
-  4. **Customized and Linked Axes** - Spacing of ticks and grid lines can be customized for each variable
+  4. **Customized Axes** - Spacing of ticks and grid lines can be customized for each variable.
-  5. **Object Organization & Propery Linking** - Ternary plot objects are organized in a single ternary plot handle, and have linked properties, making edits by hand more efficient.
+  5. ** Wrapped Functions** - Ternary equivalents of MATLAB plot functions (e.g. surf, plot3, text, etc) pass the same optional arguments, enabling easy customization.
-  5. **Improved Property Input** - Ternary plot functions accept typical MATLAB specifications for underlying plot functions (e.g. grid lines accept all the normal "plot3()" options)
+  6. **Object Organization & Property Linking** - Ternary plot objects are organized in a single ternary plot handle, and have linked properties, making edits by hand more efficient.
-  6. **Plot Layering** - Ternary plots can include multiple layers of plot elements, including combinations of surfaces, points, lines, text, and shapes.
-Support for text and shapes is in development.
+  7. **Plot Layering** - Ternary plots can include multiple layers of plot elements, including combinations of surfaces, points, lines, text, and shapes.
+Lines and text are automatically "stacked" to be above surface or scatter plot.
+Support for text and shapes is in development, but can be implemented easily.

 ## Getting Started
   1. It is recommended to clone the repo to your MATLAB *userpath* folder, then add *ternary_plots/*  to your *startup.m* file (e.g. *addpath([userpath,'/ternary_plots/'])* ).
 This will enable running ternary plotting routines from any working directory.
   2. *basic_example.m* shows a minimalist example. *advanced_example.m* includes numerous customized axes.
-  3. To make changes or to investigate the code, it is recommended to start by reading the *ternary_axes.m* file, which does most of the heavy lifting. *ternary_surf.m* then shows how the data is used to generate a surface plot.
+  3. To make changes or to investigate the code, it is recommended to start by exploring the *ternary_axes.m* file, which does most of the heavy lifting. *ternary_surf.m* then shows how the data is used to generate a surface plot.
 The *problem_setup/* folder is also useful as it shows how the axes limits are obtained and A,B,C coordinates generated.

 ___
 ## File Tree
-File tree for Ternary Plots, organized roughly by order of use
+File tree for Ternary Plots, organized roughly by order of use:
 ```bash
 Ternary_Plots/
 │